SamDelgado/jQuery-Touch-Events/README.md

 ## 1. Installation:

 jQuery Touch Events, as the name suggests, requires only the jQuery library (version 1.7+) to run.
-Simply require 'jquery-touch-events' after jQuery has been loaded.
+Simply require and run 'jquery-touch-events' after jQuery has been loaded.

 ```
-global.$ = require('jquery');
+var $ = require('jquery');
-require('jquery-touch-events');
+var loadTouchEvents = require('jquery-touch-events');
+loadTouchEvents($);
 ```

 ### 2. Usage: